jxuan101/Cellular-Automaton-Ocaml/README.md

 **May 1, 2019** - 2d CA now accepts custom user input of rules in S/B format

+**May 2, 2019** - modularized the 2d CA and allowed for multiple formats, incomplete Margulos

 ### Examples

 **Conway's 3 Simple Rules**